saezlab/CellNOptR/5_Models and Documentation.md

 * To download the model (SIF format), click on the following [link](http://nbviewer.jupyter.org/github/saezlab/CellNOptR/blob/gh-pages/public/PKN-ToyPB_SBML.sif.txt)
 * To download the model (SABMLQual), click on the following [link](http://nbviewer.jupyter.org/github/saezlab/CellNOptR/blob/gh-pages/public/ModelV5.xml)

+# CPT_QST

+##  I. Description

+A detailed description of the prior knowledge network and the dataset can be found on the reference below:

+**P. Traynard, L. Tobalina, F. Eduati, L. Calzone, J. Saez-Rodriguez.** *Logic Modeling in Quantitative Systems Pharmacology.* CPTPharmacometrics Syst.
+Pharmacol.
+(2017) 00, 00; doi:10.1002/psp4.12225

+The model and the data are published and they are publically available in their dedicated [GitHub](https://github.com/saezlab/CPT_QSPtutorial) repositiory.